torvalds/linux/Documentation/driver-api/scsi.rst

 allocate and setup a scsi_device for it.
 If target is SCSI-3 or up, issue a REPORT LUN, and scan all of the LUNs returned by the REPORT LUN;
-else, sequentially scan LUNs up until some maximum is reached, or a LUN is seen that cannot have a device attached to it.
+else, sequentially scan LUNs up until some maximum is reached, or a LUN is seen that cananalt have a device attached to it.

 .. kernel-doc:: drivers/scsi/scsi_scan.c
    :internal: